If you’re like most business owners, you’ve spent a lot of time thinking about your homepage.

 - Is not necessarily intended to be a permanent part of your website

-Bonus Resource: For an easy way to understand landing pages better, we’ve created a free PDF guide, “15 Types of Landing Pages: How & When to Use Them to Grow Your Business.”
+Bonus resource: For an easy way to understand landing pages better, we’ve created a free PDF guide featuring an all-encompassing look at landing pages.
+From learning how to create landing pages and designing landing pages, to learning how to send traffic to your landing pages, the guide covers it all.
 Grab your copy now, then check it out once you’ve finished this article.

 The breakdown above gets you started in the right direction.
-But personally, I find that things really start becoming clear once you dig into specific scenarios.
+But personally, we find that things really start becoming clear once you dig into specific scenarios.
+Let’s take a look at whether or not you should create a homepage (website) vs. landing page in the cases below:

 How come?
 A homepage is the natural starting point when you don’t have a website yet.
 And if you have a simple way to build a site, it usually makes sense to go ahead, establish a basic homepage, and expand your site from there.